 (7) Any person untruthfully so stating himself to be a creditor or contributory shall be guilty of a contempt of Court, and shall on the application of the official liquidator be punishable accordingly.

-(8) In this section the expression “the relevant date” means in a case where a provisional official liquidator is appointed, the date of his appointment, and in a case where no such appointment is made, the date of the winding-up order.
+(8) In this section the expression the relevant date means in a case where a provisional official liquidator is appointed, the date of his appointment, and in a case where no such appointment is made, the date of the winding-up order.

 [Section 198 amended by No. 113 of 1965 s.
 8(1).]